debugacademy/debugacademy-git/git_assignment.md

 ## Tasks
 Tasks are listed below.

+### Install Git
+#### Mac OS X
+- Open the command line
+  - This is the program named "Terminal"
+  - Unsure where to find it?
+Try Mac's spotlight search tool.
+Press:
+    - `command` + `space`
+    - Type: `Terminal`
+    - Press the `Enter` key
+- Run: ```git --version```
+  - If it displays a version number, git is already installed.
+You can skip to "Initial Git Configuration".
+  - If you receive an error or warning, git is not yet installed.
+Continue reading.

+Downloading *Xcode* via the program on your computer named 'App store' is ideal, but it is *very* large download.
+If you have not already downloaded Xcode before class, try this git alternative: https://git-scm.com/download/mac

+#### Windows
+Use Git for Windows ( ```https://git-for-windows.github.io/``` ) (command line).

+#### Ubuntu
+Use the command ```sudo apt-get install git-core``` to install Git using the command line.

+Follow the installation options that will be presented to you.

 ### Github set up
 - Log in to github.com
-  - If you have not already done so, you will need to create an account on github.com first
+  - *You need to create an account on github.com first*
 - Visit:  ```https://github.com/debugacademy/debugacademy-git```
 - Press 'Fork' in the upper right corner of the page
 - You have just created a copy of this repository on your github account!